Osteri/circularbuffer/README.md

 ### Other

 There are unefficient implementations of circular buffers available on the Internet.
-Some of them use random access with the help of modulo bounds checking, which is costly for embedded systems.
+Some of them use random access with the help of modulo in bounds checking, which is costly in embedded systems.

 **TODO**:
 * support initializer lists